Benhwaet/Huzzah-Password.Generator/README.md

 The starter code provided includes the index.html, style.css, script.js (lines 1 to 14), and the Challenge03README.md files.
 These were provided by edX (<www.edx.org>) who created the materials and instruction for the bootcamp mentioned in the description.
 This bootcamp is hosted by the University of New Brunswick (<https://bootcamps.unb.ca>).

+I used the for loop from a tutorial on foolishdeveloper.com, changing the variables to fit my code.
+(See javascript comments for full link.)

 ## License

 This project uses the MIT License.
 For more details, see the LICENSE file in the repository for this project.